Director: Scott Derrickson

 Was this supposed to be a black comedy?

 I had been told Deliver Us from Evil was on par with The Conjuring.
 But I honestly can’t say this was the case.
 It was a suspenseful, supernatural thriller, but not something that would keep you up at night.

-Apparently based on ‘true events’ of a New York cop Ralph Sarchie (Eric Bana) who encounters demonic forces, the mysterious cases quickly become bizarre and laughable.
+Apparently based on ‘true events’ of a New York cop Ralph Sarchie (Eric Bana) who encounters demonic forces.
+The mysterious cases quickly become bizarre and laughable.

 Reading up about the true events of this cop, I think the only ‘true’ parts that were used in the film was his name and characteristics.
 There’s an interview on Youtube where he says most of the “possessed” people he encountered turned out to have mental issues.

 In the film we follow Sarchie as he slowly unravels the peculiar happenings of what turns out to be people with demons in their houses.
-Throwing children into lion dens at the zoo, cat worshiping, scratching at walls, and croaky voices were just some of the fun that ensues.
+Throwing children into lion dens at the zoo, cat worshiping, scratching at walls, and croaky voices was just some of the fun that ensues.

 A tad too typical of a horror, with the characteristics of a scary movie thrown in even if it doesn’t fit.
 Like when the daughter suddenly has the urge to wind the musical jack-in-the-box before she goes to bed.
 Because we all know how creepy the combination of children, musical boxes and darkness is.

 I couldn’t take it seriously because of the weird choice of music that face-plants you back into reality.
-Imagine getting to a super tense part in the movie and then have the theme song ‘People Are Strange’ by The Doors blasting.
+Imagine getting into a super tense part in the movie and then have the theme song ‘People Are Strange’ by The Doors blasting.
 What a way to snap you out of it!

 The acting was a bit average, particularly the 6-year-old daughter, whose toys come to life at night.
 I felt like I was in a mash-up of The Ring and Toy Story.